NHERI-SimCenter/R2DExamples/E2MDOFBuildingResponse/README.rst

       :align: center

-#. **HAZ** 12 recorded ground motions cross Anchorage (from the Center for Engineering Strong Motion Data, CESMD) are used as the ground acceleration time history inputs in this example.
+#. **HAZ** 12 recorded ground motions across Anchorage (from the Center for Engineering Strong Motion Data, CESMD) are used as the ground acceleration time history inputs in this example.
 The PGA values of these 12 records range from 0.12 g to 0.81 g.

    .. figure:: figures/r2dt-0002-HAZ.png
       :width: 600px